 Here’s our mini city guide to Quebec City.

-We stayed with Hotel 71 and were greeted by a lovely reception who were very curious as to why two Australians were exploring a city that was predicted to be a chilly 14 Fahrenheit [or -10 degrees Celsius] during the stay.
+We stayed with Hotel 71 and were greeted by a lovely reception who were very curious about why two Australians were exploring a city that was predicted to be a chilly 14 Fahrenheit [or -10 degrees Celsius] during the stay.

 We quickly made ourselves at home, grabbing a hot chocolate from the all-day coffee machine – something we’d come to really appreciate!

-The hotel is located in Quebec City’s ‘Old Town’ [and was a convenient walk from the train station] which made it really easy to get about.
-The first impression of our room was, it’s huge!
+The hotel is located in Quebec City’s ‘Old Town’ [and was a convenient walk from the train station], making it really easy to get about.
+The first impression of our room was, it’s enormous!
 A rather big bathroom attached to a huge lounge area with a decent sized bedroom attached to that.
-We appreciated the smaller details, like the chocolate on arrival, a coffee pop machine in the room and some lush bathrobes to keep ourselves warm.
+We appreciated the smaller details, like the chocolate on arrival, a coffee pop machine in the room, and some lush bathrobes to keep ourselves warm.

-The staff in the foyer/reception area made this stay top class.
-They helped us with directions, let us know that people do in fact drive cars during a snowstorm and kept an eye out for our Uber so we could stay in the warmth.
+The staff in the foyer area made this stay top class.
+They helped us with directions, let us know that people do, in fact, drive cars during a snowstorm, and kept an eye out for our Uber so we could stay in the warmth.

 WHAT TO DO

-Like I mentioned, our trip to Quebec City was short and thanks to the 10+ inches [25 cm+] of snow on our only full day in the city we didn’t quite make it out to the places that we would have loved to explore; like Montmorency Falls or the ferry between Old Quebec & Levis.
+Like I mentioned, our trip to Quebec City was short, and thanks to the 10+ inches [25 cm+] of snow on our only full day in the city, we didn’t quite make it out to the places that we would have loved to explore; like Montmorency Falls or the ferry between Old Quebec and Levis.

-We did make the most of being in a French-inspired city [The historic district of Old Quebec was included on the UNESCO World Heritage List in 1985 and has undergone extensive restoration since then] and spent most of the day running between doors of bars and restaurants.
+We did make the most of being in a French-inspired city [The historic district of Old Quebec was included on the UNESCO World Heritage List in 1985 and has undergone extensive restoration since then].
+We spent most of the day running between the doors of bars and restaurants.
 We explored the cathedrals and cheap souvenir shops [because we COULDN’T leave without a fridge magnet!] and watched an older gentleman play Disney songs on his violin on the cobblestone streets.

 Our advice: If snow is planned, don’t let it deter you.
 Sure, it’s cold, but it’s warm inside wherever you go.
-There were fewer people of the streets and it’s still easy to get about in an Uber if it’s a smidge too far to walk.
+There were fewer people on the streets, and it’s still easy to get about in an Uber if it’s a smidge too far to walk.

-Let’s start at dessert, because a holiday is every excuse to have sweets for breakfast.
+Let’s start at dessert because a holiday is every excuse to have sweets for breakfast.
 Beaver Tails.
 Apparently, they’re a Canadian thing, and I’m currently researching how we can bring those back to my city.
-If you’ve got a sweet tooth, and love donuts, a beaver tail is a like a giant rolled out donut covered in cinnamon and then topped with different sweets.
-My pick: Oreo.
+If you’ve got a sweet tooth and love donuts, a beavertail is like a giant rolled out donut covered in cinnamon and then topped with different sweets – my pick: Oreo.